M-MSHAIKH/TSW-Simulator/README.md

 ## Overview

 Most vehicle models treat the tire as a single point of contact.
-TSWS zooms in instead — it models the actual **contact patch**, the small rubber footprint where the tire touches the road.
+Tire State and Wear Simulator (TSWS) zooms in instead.
+It models the actual **contact patch**, the small rubber footprint where the tire touches the road.

 The simulator works on a **brush model**: imagine the tire tread as thousands of tiny flexible rubber bristles.